Sally Kohn: Media career

 The Last Word with Lawrence O'Donnell.
 On May 4, 2018 she appeared as a guest on HBO’s Real Time with Bill Maher.
 Kohn has also published op-eds for outlets including Fox News, The Washington Post, The Nation, The Christian Science Monitor, and USA Today.
 She is also a contributor to The Huffington Post.

 She served as a Fox News contributor until October 2013.
-She is currently a commentator on CNN.
+She was a commentator on CNN.